StanislavGo/EPAM-JavaScript-Lessons/README.md

 # EPAM-JavaScript-Lessons
-## Here I will place lessons from EPAM Front-End course.
+Here I will place lessons from EPAM Front-End course (basic and advanced level)